What is 3D printing?

 How does a 3D printer work?

-The benefits of 3D printing
+The advantages of 3D printing

 The advantages at a glance:

-• Time- and cost-efficient production of components
+• Time and cost-efficient production of components

-• Complex and filigree geometries
+• Complex and intricate geometries

-• Internal complex structures
+• Complex internal structures

 • Free-form geometries

-• Reduced material consumption
+• Lower material consumption

-• tool-free production
+• Tool-free production

-• Flexible adaptation and fast adaptation
+• Flexible customization and fast adaptation

 • Prototype production during development